A fan’s guide – the club from early doors to today

 Pre-match beers for fans and casual visitors

 Pubs dotted along the High Street are all reasonably convenient as pre-match pit-stops but the nearest and most suitable is The Shed.
-Set alongside the Corner House Hotel at the junction of Lady Street that leads up to the ground, this welcoming hostelry goes big on live sport and is happy to welcome visiting supporters.
+Set by the Corner House Hotel – which has its own fully licensed bar – at the junction of Lady Street that leads up to the ground, this welcoming hostelry is usually happy to serve visiting supporters.
+Framed shirts surround pool tables as plentiful TVs beam the action – you couldn’t wish for a more suitable pre-match watering hole.

 At the river end of the High Street, the Blue Bell Inn is as homely as it gets, the courtyard thrown open to special events in summer, decent ales on tap all year round.
 Again, visiting supporters welcome.

-At the ground, the match-day Annan Athletic FC Bar, accessed by the main entrance, serves home and away fans from a massive Tennent’s tap, with Guinness, Magners cider and John Smith’s also available.
+At the ground, the match-day Clubhouse Bar, accessed by the main entrance, serves home and away fans from a massive Tennent’s tap, with Guinness, Magners cider and John Smith’s also available.
 Non-regulars may have to sign in, no fee involved.
+They would do well to follow the local advice and say ‘aye’ to a pie, steak perhaps the wisest choice.